University of Hertfordshire: Kaspar

 Kaspar, a social robot, has been designed by the University of Hertfordshire's Adaptive Systems Research Group (ASRG).
 The Kaspar project began in 2005, drawing upon previous researches to develop a social robot for engaging autistic children in a variety of play scenarios.
 The aim was to research whether interacting and communicating with Kaspar would help children with autism interact and communicate more easily with people.
 This is important because there is mounting evidence that early intervention for children with autism may change the child's development trajectory.
 Kaspar is a research tool with programmed responses adapted to be used by an autistic child in a safe, non-judgemental environment.
 The Kaspar research has shown that robots may provide a safe and predictable tool for children with autism, that enables the children to learn social interaction and communication skills, addressing specific therapeutic and educational objectives (for example, being able to engage in direct eye-contact or shared eye-gaze), in an enjoyable play context.

 Rocket powered car

 As part of the final year Aerospace Project, students and staffs from the University of Hertfordshire designed, built and tested a full sized rocket powered car under the mentorship of Ray Wilkinson, a senior professor from Department of Aerospace and Mechanical Engineering.With support from BBC - Bang Goes the Theory and Host Dallas Campbell, the Vauxhall VX220 sports car, was fitted with a large hybrid rocket motor that is designed to produce over half a tonne of thrust was tested in the Duxford Aerodrome.
 The project got lot of attention for its unprecedented success story and was showcased in local places to build interest in STEM.

-Facilities

-In 1992, it established University of Hertfordshire Press, whose first publication was a book celebrating the institution's change in status from polytechnic to university.